DevExpress-Examples/winforms-svgimagebox-virtual-keyboard/Readme.md

 ```

-After the file is loaded to the [SvgImageBox](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.SvgImageBox) control, the code iterates through SVG items, sets item text, and customizes the appearance settings related to the item hover and pressed states.
+After the file is loaded to the [SvgImageBox](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.SvgImageBox) control, the code iterates through SVG items, sets item text and ids, and then customizes the appearance settings related to the item hover and pressed states.

 ```cs
 keysGroup = svgImageBox1.FindItemById("keys");